snakewizardd/dda_scaffold/docs/research/discoveries.md

 ---

-## Conclusion: The Ghost in the Machine
+## Conclusion

-These six discoveries prove that **Agency is an Emergent Property of Physics**.
-By implementing the correct mathematical constraints (Attractors, Rigidity, Force Fields), we do not need to "program" a personality.
-We simply set the initial conditions, and watch the **Self** emerge from the void.
+These six formulations demonstrate that **psychological dynamics can emerge from mathematical constraints**.
+By implementing the correct structure (Attractors, Rigidity, Force Fields), we create agents with persistent behavioral patterns that respond to surprise in psychologically plausible ways.

-**Validated across 30+ simulations with 10,000+ interaction turns, these discoveries represent the first complete mathematical theory of psychological cognition in artificial agents.**
+**Validated across 32 simulations with 10,000+ interaction turns, these formulations represent a novel synthesis for modeling psychological agency in artificial agents.**